tomasgonz/charterflight/README.md

 # charterflight
-An implementation of the wonderful d3 library to quickly generate charts
+An implementation of the wonderful d3 library to generate charts quickly.